juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 A straight line that tries to cover the entire set of data points is really useful because we have an explicit guide that represents our data points, this line is represented by a mathematical function and because it is continuous it can output not only the values from the dataset but a lot of more values (infinite values).
 For example, we know that for CPU-speed of 5.2 Ghz the price is 3000 USD dollars but what about a new computer of speed 3.7 GHz? if we use our straight line as a reference we can get an estimate.

-In statistics and machine learning this new ability to estimate new unseen values from our fixed data is called **prediction**.
+In statistics and machine learning, this new ability to estimate new unseen values from our fixed data is called **prediction**.

 {% raw %}
   $$y=748.9520*x-627.2939$$\\